 IDP POLICY ASP COMPLIANCE 4.3.2.11 Where possible and appropriate, new industrial development and subdivision within the IDP area shall be comprehensively designed to maximize efficiencies, to create attractive business environments, and to provide support services for the benefit of employees and business visitors.
 This ASP supports this IDP policy.
 Subdivisions shall consider efficient lotting and infrastructure design.
-4.3.2.12 New industrial development and subdivision within the IDP area should incorporate design This ASP reduces dependence on private automobile through the integration of a multiway network.
-The network connects the reduces employees' dependence on private automobile commuting to and from work includes a variety of building types exceeds minimum standards for site planning, landscaping, and building materials comprises appropriate supporting commercial, institutional, and service uses in accessible activity nodes business commercial areas with adjacent commercial, open spaces, and residential land uses.
+4.3.2.12 New industrial development and subdivision within the IDP area should incorporate design that: reduces employees' dependence on private automobile commuting to and from work includes a variety of building types exceeds minimum standards for site planning, landscaping, and building materials comprises appropriate supporting commercial, institutional, and service uses in accessible activity nodes supports pedestrian and public transit connections and provides access to open space and recreational areas and facilities.
+This ASP reduces dependence on private automobile through the integration of a multiway network.
+The network connects the business commercial areas with adjacent commercial, open spaces, and residential land uses.
 Multiway network connections also provide access opportunities to transit facilities.
-The business commercial area shall allow for a variety of building types to be determined development permit. supports pedestrian and public transit connections and provides access to open space and recreational areas and facilities.
-Commercial factoria de la companya de la company 4.4.2.7 New commercial development and subdivision within the IDP area shall be based upon the prior approval of Area Structure Plans in accordance with Section 633 of the Alberta Municipal Government Act.
+The business commercial area shall allow for a variety of building types to be determined at development permit.
+Commercial 4.4.2.7 New commercial development and subdivision within the IDP area shall be based upon the prior approval of Area Structure Plans in accordance with Section 633 of the Alberta Municipal Government Act.
 This ASP designates a commercial land use at the intersection of two higher-order roads.
 This location provides the highest level of visibility and access.
-4.4.2.9 The future development of these lands will Where new commercial development and subdivision within the IDP area are proposed adjacent to or within view of existing or future commercial or residential land uses, such proposed commercial development and subdivision shall: comply with City standards and landscape, design and engineering implemented throu subdivision and development permit to act a complimentary use in the area.
-A multiway network integrates and connect commercial land uses with other land uses within the neighbourhood. achieve development standards that meet or exceed the development standards of those neighbouring commercial or residential uses be subject to development standards, landscaping requirements, design elements, traffic calming and management systems, and operational procedures that will serve to
+4.4.2.9 Where new commercial development and subdivision within the IDP area are proposed adjacent to or within view of existing or future commercial or residential land uses, such proposed commercial development and subdivision shall: achieve development standards that meet or exceed the development standards of those neighbouring commercial or residential uses be subject to development standards, landscaping requirements, design elements, traffic calming and management systems, and operational procedures that will serve to The future development of these lands will comply with City standards and landscape, design and engineering implemented through subdivision and development permit to act as a complimentary use in the area.
+A multiway network integrates and connects commercial land uses with other land uses within the neighbourhood.